QMSS-G5063-2021/Group_I_MentalHealthTech/README.md

 Link: https://youtu.be/uo-VyCP-BW8

-**Note**: Our final report is in the Final Project file and all materials used in the final project are uploaded to Final Project -- Materials file.
+**Note**: Our final report is in the main branch and all materials used in the final project are uploaded to Final Project -- Materials file.